zakodium/workflows/README.md

 * **github-app-id**
   * The id of a GitHub app used to publish the release.
-    The `github-app-key` secret is mandatory instead of the `github-token` secret when this is set.
+    The `github-app-key` secret is mandatory when this is set.
 * **npm**:
   * Pass `true` to enable the npm publish steps.
-In that case, the `npm-token` secret is mandatory.
+In that case, the `npm-token` or `github-token` (or both) secret is mandatory.
   * Default: `false`
 * **node-version**:
   * Version of Node.js used to run the npm publish steps.